 COVERAGE – 200 sq. ft./gal (estimated)

 SURFACE PREP– Remove paints, previous sealers, coatings, or adhesive.
-Remove paints easily with our Lightning Strip Paint Remover.
-Clean oil and ground in dirt.
-Oil deposits can be cleaned with a dish washing liquid (like Dawn) or commercial degreaser like our Novion Universal Concrete Cleaner.
+Clean oil and ground-in dirt.
+Oil deposits can be cleaned with a dishwashing liquid (like Dawn) or a commercial degreaser like our Novion Universal Concrete Cleaner.

 RadonSeal Efflorescence Cleaner provides a user and environment-friendly way to clean concrete, bricks, and masonry.
 It works quickly, has no odor.
 Use outdoor or indoors.

 STEP 1 – Apply liberally to affected areas using a sprayer, brush, or roller.
 Allow the cleaner to react and break down mineral deposits.

 STEP 2 – While still wet, re-spray and scrub heavy deposits.
 Scrub with a wire brush.

 STEP 3 – Rinse treated surfaces.
 Add water to treated surfaces to dilute and remove the cleaner.

 RadonSeal Efflorescence Cleaner can be safely used on poured concrete, concrete blocks, bricks, stucco, pavers, and artificial stones.
 The cleaner chemically breaks down and removes efflorescence, lime deposits, metal salt stains, and rust deposits.
 Typical concrete, brick, and masonry brick cleaning projects: